 This practice is also called a kriya or purifying practice.
 It’s been known to clear out the respiratory system, sinuses, lungs, and mind, and to strengthen the abdominal muscles and diaphragm.
 The Sanskrit translates to “skull shining breath, ” referring to its ability to clear out darkness and stagnant energy from the mind and blockages from the body.
 This practice is great to do before your asana practice to wake you up and get you moving, before you start your day, or anytime you ’re feeling sluggish.
-Have some tissues nearby, as you may need to blow your nose!

 Photo Gallery of Kapalbhati Pranayama